timmyRS/SuprDiscordBot/SCRIPTING.md

 - SuprDiscordBot built with event- and return-based-programming, which means you write all your code in anonymous functions, registered as event handlers using `script.on("eventname", function(){ ... })`.
 Furthermore, the [`.on`-function](https://timmyrs.github.io/SuprDiscordBot/de/timmyrs/suprdiscordbot/apis/ScriptAPI.html#on-java.lang.String-java.util.function.Consumer-), including many others, returns `this`, which allows you to do `script.on(...).on(...).on(...)`, etc.

-- As you do not have jQuery in SuprDiscordBot, the functions [`script.each`](https://timmyrs.github.io/SuprDiscordBot/de/timmyrs/suprdiscordbot/apis/ScriptAPI.html#each-java.lang.Object:A-java.util.function.Consumer-) and [`script.inArray`](https://timmyrs.github.io/SuprDiscordBot/de/timmyrs/suprdiscordbot/apis/ScriptAPI.html#inArray-java.lang.Object:A-java.lang.Object-) are there to still make your coding experience easier.

-- `for` and `while` can be used as normal, but you should use [`script.each`](https://timmyrs.github.io/SuprDiscordBot/de/timmyrs/suprdiscordbot/apis/ScriptAPI.html#each-java.lang.Object:A-java.util.function.Consumer-) to iterate through arrays.
+- `for` and `while` can be used as normal, but you should use [`script.each`](https://timmyrs.github.io/SuprDiscordBot/de/timmyrs/suprdiscordbot/apis/ScriptAPI.html#each-java.lang.Object:A-java.util.function.Consumer-) to iterate through arrays and [`script.inArray`](https://timmyrs.github.io/SuprDiscordBot/de/timmyrs/suprdiscordbot/apis/ScriptAPI.html#inArray-java.lang.Object:A-java.lang.Object-) to find out if something is an array

 ## Other Resources